Nuh Ha Mim Keller

 Nuh Ha Mim Keller (born 1954) is an American Islamic scholar, teacher and author who lives in Amman.
 He is a translator of a number of Islamic books.

 Life and scholarship

+Keller was born in 1954 to a third-generation German American family in the State of Washington.
+In addition to his German roots, he possessed some Scottish and Irish ancestry on his mother's side as well.
 Keller studied philosophy and Arabic at the University of Chicago and the University of California, Los Angeles.
-Keller converted to Islam from Roman Catholicism in 1977.
+He converted to Islam from Roman Catholicism in 1977.
 He has cited Islamic philosopher Seyyed Hossein Nasr's writings as one of the reasons for his conversion to Islam.

+Keller worked as a commercial fisherman in the North Pacific.
 He then began a prolonged study of the Islamic sciences with prominent scholars in Syria and Jordan and was authorized as a shaykh in 1996.